 The Workbook Blog is a destination for creative professionals and their agents to share ideas, insights and news.
 Click here to learn more about Workbook and our services.

-Tim Tadder has a style like none other and his professional athlete collection is top notch.
-Whether your talent is a celebrity, an athlete or just an everyday person capturing a powerful portrait is not easy.
-We asked Tim to share some insights he has learned over the years while photographing some of the most talented athletes in their sport.
+Tim Tadder has a style like none other, and his professional athlete collection is top notch.
+Whether your talent is a celebrity, an athlete, or just an everyday person, capturing a powerful portrait is not easy.
+We asked Tim to share some insights he has learned over the years while photographing some of the most talented athletes in their sports.

-The biggest thing I have learned over the last 10 years of shooting the worlds most famous athletes is that they are just normal people and want to be treated like normal people.
-For the most part (with exception of only a handful of super divas) the more natural I handle a subject the better the result.
+The biggest thing I have learned over the last 10 years of shooting the world's most famous athletes is that they are just normal people and want to be treated like normal people.
+For the most part (with exception of only a handful of super divas), the more naturally I handle a subject the better the result.
 Athletes can sense nerves so best to leave those at home.
-Prepare, plan and practice.
+Prepare, plan, and practice.
 When the shoot happens you will be ready.
-There is no need to be nervous, its just another subject, go make a kick ass photo.
+There is no need to be nervous; its just another subject, go make a kick ass photo.

 Structure is essential.

-While recently photographing a NFL player the client told us that the previous year, the player, heard the photographer say one more, and after that one more, and one more again.
+While recently photographing a NFL player, the client told us that the previous year the player heard the photographer say one more, and after that, one more, and one more again.
 The player walked off set thinking he was done.
 We all know one more means 10 more minutes, but to the athlete, one more means one more.
-Knowing this, I walked my talent through the shots list and shoot plan which help set the correct expectations.
-At least with me, he knew up front that one more didn’t not really mean one more..
+Knowing this, I walked my talent through the shots list and shoot plan, which helped set the correct expectations.
+At least with me, he knew up front that one more didn’t not really mean one more.

-If you can get an athlete to talk about themselves, you are set.
+If you can get athletes to talk about themselves, you are set.

-Legendary boxer, Larry Holmes said it best ”I love me some me.”
-Try to find a way for the subject to recant awesome plays, moments or triumphs in a storied career.
+Legendary boxer, Larry Holmes, said it best ”I love me some me.”
+Try to find a way for the subjects to recant awesome plays, moments, or triumphs in a storied career.
 After a little prompting, soon they will be very much into the process.
 It’s amazing how quickly the shoot will begin to flow.
-The energy will loosen and you’ll be surprised with what you might get.
+The energy will loosen, and you’ll be surprised with what you might get.

 You might have a pre-visualized image, but the day’s subject could not be the right fit.
-I recently shot an NBA player and the creatives wanted a shot of the player flying through the air mid dunk.
-The problem, the athlete was known NOT to be a person that dunks but rather a layup guy.
+I recently shot an NBA player, and the creatives wanted a shot of the player flying through the air mid dunk.
+The problem, the athlete was known NOT to be a person who dunks but rather a layup guy.
 The subject saw the comps and said, “I don’t dunk.”
-After and awkward moment I quickly said, “layups are super graceful, that will be cool.”
+After an awkward moment I quickly said, “Layups are super graceful; that will be cool.”
 And then I tried to move the conversation forward as fast as possible.
-Problem solved but it took some work to gain the trust back from the subject.
+Problem solved, but it took some work to gain back trust from the subject.